vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/guide.md

 You can take full control of feed items generation by configuring the `getter` in the plugin options.

 For detailed options and their default values, see [Configuration → Feed Getter](./config/getter.md).

+### I18n Config

+The plugin generates separate feeds for each language.

+You can provide different settings for different languages via `locales` in the plugin options.